yschoe/yschoe.github.io/talks.md

 permalink: /talks/
 ---

 This is a list of talks I gave over the years.
+This list is semi-automatically geneated from my LaTeX source files, so there may be some errors.

 <ul class="listing">
 {% assign count = 1 %}